Definition

 • Easier and more consistent communication between teams.

-• Less worry of misunderstandings because there are fewer language barriers.
+• Less misunderstandings because there are fewer language barriers and, therefore, fewer resultant errors.

 • More control over assigned consultants.

-The one main disadvantage is the high cost compared to offshore software testing.
-However, these costs may differ due to the economy per location.
+The one main disadvantage is the higher cost compared to offshore software testing.
+However, these costs may differ due to the economy in each location.

-Nearshore software testing refers to an organization outsourcing the software testing process to a service partner in a different country, but within the same time zone.
-Nearshore software testing services work similarly to both onshore and offshore testing, but its defining characteristic is that it takes place in a different country from the base organization, but within the same time zone.
+Nearshore software testing -- or nearshore outsourcing -- is when an organization outsources testing to a service partner in a different country but within the same time zone.
+Nearshore software testing services work similarly to both onshore and offshore testing.

-This option is like a middle ground between offshore and onshore software testing for organizations that want to take advantage of price reductions but also want easier communication and involvement between teams.
-However, nearshore software testing meets the same disadvantage as onshore testing, where it may not be as cost effective as offshore software testing.
+This option is a middle ground between offshore and onshore software testing for organizations that want to take advantage of price reductions but also want easier communication and involvement between teams.
+Nearshore software testing carries the same disadvantage as onshore testing: It might not be as cost-effective as offshore software testing.

 Dig Deeper on Software testing tools and techniques